uyth/nav_it/README.md

     java -jar validator.jar arg1 arg2 ...

 where `arg1, arg2, ...` are the National IDs that you want to validate.

+Optionally, you can use the command

+    java -jar validator.jar

+to enter a simple CLI.

 ## Intervjuspørsmål